Battle of Leitao Coast: Background

 Having settled on Nakhiloo Island, which gave them the name Niquilus, they began their piratical activities, which gained the attention of the Portuguese in Hormuz.
-In 1581, a Portuguese fleet led by Dom Jeronimo de Mscarenhas was originally sent against the ruler of Lar but was diverted upon a request from the captain of Hormuz to deal with the Niquilus pirates.
+In 1581, a Portuguese fleet led by Dom Jeronimo de Mascarenhas was originally sent against the ruler of Lar but was diverted upon a request from the captain of Hormuz to deal with the Niquilus pirates.
 Reaching there, they sent an Arab to negotiate with the Sheikh of Niquilus Musa, and after some negotiations, Niqulius promised to move to Larek within the given period.

 However, the Niquilus broke the agreement in 1583 and committed acts of piracy.
 In response, a galliot was dispatched to capture the Niquilus ships at Laz.
 They bombarded the settlement, and upon landing offshore, the people of Laz silently attacked the galliot and killed everyone on board.
 The ship was then taken to Nakhiloo; another ship was dispatched, but the ship was disabled due to a storm, and only six crew members survived.

 The new governor of Hormuz, Matias de Albuquerque, dispatched four vessels against Niquilus and later sent two other vessels to assist the four vessels in capturing Laz and massacring everyone there; however, a storm happened again and only 11 crews survived.
 Enraged by these setbacks, he asks Goa to lend him men to punish the Niquilus.